We received an email from Steve with an interesting tax question.

 There is one scenario in which a student loan payment from the family may not be subject to the gift tax.

 According to the Wall Street Journal payments made by a co-signer towards a student loan are not subject to the gift tax.
+This is because payments by a co-signer or not gifts at all.
+It is merely repayment of a debt owed.
 For example, if Steve’s mom co-signed his student loans, she is legally responsible for the debt just like Steve.
-As such, if she paid off a student loan that she was the cosigner on, she wouldn’t have to pay a gift tax on the payment, even if it is above $14,000.
+As such, if she paid off a student loan that she was the cosigner on, she wouldn’t have to pay a gift tax on the payment, even if it was more than $15,000.

 Paying More than $15,000 on Student Loans